How to monogram a straw hat

 Good Luck & Happy Stitching & …

-HAPPY MOTHER’S DAY TO ALL YOU MOTHER’S OUT THERE… especially the ones in the sewing room in the middle of the night making magic with the embroidery machine!
+HAPPY MOTHER’S DAY TO ALL YOU MOTHER’S OUT THERE!
+I’m talking to you – the one in the sewing room in the middle of the night making magic happen with your embroidery machine!